 5.03: Establishment of Continuing Education Requirement

-5.04: Criteria for Approval of Continuing Education Programs
+5.04: Qualifying Continuing Education Programs

 A continuing education course or program may be used to satisfy the continuing education requirements set forth in 239 CMR 5.03 only if it is a formally organized course of program which is primarily instructional in nature and contributes directly to professional competence in the profession and business of funeral directing.
 Such courses or programs must meet the following criteria in order to be approved for continuing education credit: